Construction Skills (Multi Skills)

 What will the course lead on to?

 By the end of this course, you will have developed the skills, knowledge and understanding required to pursue a future a career within the construction industry.
 To enhance your skills in a particular trade, we have a wide range of construction courses that you could choose to progress on to.
-You could progress on to a full-time course in bricklaying, carpentry & joinery, plumbing or electrical.
+You could progress on to a full-time course in bricklaying, carpentry & joinery or plumbing.
 Traineeships and apprenticeship opportunities are also available for you to explore.

 Are there any links with industry and university?